fivetran/terraform-provider-fivetran/.github/ISSUE_TEMPLATE/feature_request.md

 Describe desired behavior with examples of .tf configurations for targeted resources if it is applicable.

 **Describe the use-cases if possible**
-Provide and example of the problem you're running into with the current latest version and how it could be solved with proposed updates.
+Provide an example of the problem you're running into with the current latest version and how it could be solved with proposed updates.

 **Additional context**
 Add any other context or screenshots about the feature request here.